Daniel Rogger

 Lida Bteddini, Zahid Hasnain, Kerenssa Kay, and Daniel Rogger (2018) “Civil Servant Surveys Help Assess Government Capability in a Program-for-Results” World Bank Governance Note.
 Washington, D.C.: World Bank Group

-Laura Litvine, Imran Rasul and Daniel Rogger (2016), “Dynamics of Public Service Delivery: Evidence from Bangladesh” BRAC Institute of Governance and Development (BIGD) Policy Paper
+Laura Litvine, Imran Rasul and Daniel Rogger (2016), “Dynamics of Public Service Delivery: Evidence from Bangladesh” BRAC Institute of Governance and Development (BIGD) Policy Paper [click for abstract]

-Emla Fitzsimons et al. (2012), “UK Development Aid” Institute for Fiscal Studies Green Budget 2012, pp. 142 - 161
+Emla Fitzsimons et al. (2012), “UK Development Aid” Institute for Fiscal Studies Green Budget 2012, pp. 142 - 161 [click for abstract]

-Anthony Costello et al. (2009), “Managing the health effects of climate change” The Lancet 373 (9676): pp.1693 - 1733 (see here for other associated documents)
+Anthony Costello et al. (2009), “Managing the health effects of climate change” The Lancet 373 (9676): pp.1693 - 1733 [click for abstract and related materials]

 Pam Meadows and Daniel Rogger (2005), “Low-Income Homeowners in Britain: Descriptive Analysis” Public policy paper for the UK Department of Work and Pensions